JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 # Data Analysis Tools Documentation

-The github repository at <https://github.com/JaneliaSciComp/G4_Display_Tools> has a suite of data analysis tools.
+This github repository has a suite of data analysis tools.
 Have a look at the [software installation guide](software_setup.md) on how to set it up.

 In the typical use case of these tools, there is one file you need to worry about: `DA_plot_settings.m` at `G4_Display_Tools/G4_Data_Analysis`.
 This file contains many MATLAB variables which will dictate the settings of how your data is visualized.
 You will need to go through this file and update the settings according to your needs.
 This is the biggest task of setting up data analysis.
 Once your settings are correct and saved, the analysis itself will take less than a minute to run.